 What makes Elephant Watch Camp special is that everything connects back to nature.
-Each tent is specially designed to fit under its own tree, so in the morning – as you’re serenaded by birdsong and the rustling of animals all around you – it feels like you’re peeking out from under the Tree of Life.
+Each tent is uniquely designed to fit under its own tree, so in the morning – as you’re serenaded by birdsong and the rustling of animals all around you – it feels like you’re peeking out from under the Tree of Life.
 The camp is unfenced so animals move about freely, and in the sagaram season (Acacia tortilis seedpods) bull elephants hustle in to make the most of the feast.
-Each elephant is known individually, and leopard, hyena, porcupines, civets, genets, impala, dikdik and other antelope share our forest habitat.
+Each elephant is known individually, and leopard, hyena, porcupines, civets, genets, impala, dikdik and other antelope share the forest habitat.